Overview of ACRA

 Things to Know About ACRA’s AGMs

-ACRA must have an Annual General Meeting (AGM) to present its financial statements to the business shareholders.
-The shareholders of a company have full right to ask questions about the business’s progress and overall health.
+ACRA requires the company to have an Annual General Meeting (AGM) to present its financial statements to the business shareholders.
+The shareholders of a company have the full right to ask questions about the business’s progress and overall health.
 Therefore, it is necessary to hold an AGM to address the related concerns of the shareholders.
-It is important for Singapore-based companies to organize and attend an AGM.
+Singapore-based companies need to organize and attend an AGM.

 New companies in Singapore must hold their first AGM after 18 months from the date of registration.
 Thereafter, businesses must organize the annual meeting once every financial year.
-The time between two AGMs must be less than 15 months.
 Business owners must declare the date of AGM to ACRA while filing the annual return of the company using BizFile+.
 If the company is exempted from holding an AGM or dispensed, then details are to be submitted at the time of annual return.

 - Financial statements of businesses must be prepared towards the end of each financial year